ckchan1989/Fintech_Activities/Assignment_1/Assignment_Coinsquare.md

 * *How is your company performing relative to competitors in the same domain?*

-The company isn't performing well mid last year, Coinsquare was accused of operating a wash-trading scheme which violated secruities law.
+The company isn't performing well since mid last year, Coinsquare was accused of operating a wash-trading scheme which violated secruities law.
 Wash Trading is when they internally execute large zero-fee market trades within their orders to give the apperance of large trading activity.
-It is reported taht 90% of Coinsquare's volume was artifically created.
+It is reported that 90% of Coinsquare's volume was artifically created.
 The impact of this was that key Coinsquare execs including the founder Rostand himself was forced to resign and pay penalties ($1m was paid by Diamond).
 Further, they were banned from being directors of a companies of "market participants" for one to three years.

-The reputation impact caused from this has stunted Coinsquares growth and trading volume has seen a decline.

 ## Recommendations